November 26, 2023

 If you are not saved, the Lord will save.
 He will sanctify, and He will baptize with the Holy Ghost.
 Come before God and pray, “This is enough of my stagnancy.
 It’s high time.
 I want to get the blessing You have for me.”
 God will do it for you!

-Samson Jimaza is the leader of the Apostolic Faith group in Winnipeg, Manitoba, Canada.
+Samson Jimaza is the pastor of the Apostolic Faith Church in Winnipeg, Manitoba, Canada.

 Pick Up the Mantle by Harlan Lee